isomerpages/ogp-buildforgood/_bfg-2024/About BFG 2024.md

 ---
 <p>After our environmental edition in June, we are back with another round
 of Build for Good, this time addressing any public good problems!
-For this upcoming round, we are partnering with the Singapore Government Partnerships Office (SGPO) to bring in government agencies and experts from various sectors!</p>
+For this round, we are partnering with the Singapore Government Partnerships Office (SGPO) to bring in domain experts and problem statements from various government agencies!</p>
 <p>Join us in building solutions to address issues that matter to you, be
 it healthcare, elderly support, education, and more.</p>
 <h3><strong>Programme Timeline</strong></h3>